yomidevs/yomitan/README.md

 Before flashcards can be automatically created, you must configure the templates used to create term and/or Kanji notes.
 If you are unfamiliar with Anki deck and model management, this would be a good time to reference the [Anki Manual](http://ankisrs.net/docs/manual.html).
 In short, you must specify what information should be included in the flashcards that Yomichan creates through AnkiConnect.

-This can be accomplished with the following steps:
+Flashcard fields can be configured with the following steps:

 1. Open the Yomichan options page and scroll down to the section labeled *Anki Options*.
 2. Tick the checkbox labeled *Enable Anki integration* (Anki must be running with [AnkiConnect](https://foosoft.net/projects/anki-connect) installed).